Book Appointment Now

 Will Your Insurance Cover Surgery in Colombia?

 Some U.S. insurance plans cover international surgery, making Colombia’s already affordable orthopedic procedures even more attractive.
-Contact your provider to verify coverage before booking—you’ll typically need pre-authorization from your insurance company, a letter of medical necessity from your U.S. doctor, a detailed treatment plan from the Colombian hospital, and an itemized cost breakdown.
+Contact your provider to verify coverage before booking.
+You will typically need pre-authorization from your insurance company, a letter of medical necessity from your U.S. doctor, a detailed treatment plan from the Colombian hospital, and an itemized cost breakdown.
 The process requires patience and paperwork, but securing even partial insurance coverage can reduce your out-of-pocket costs substantially.

 Consider purchasing medical travel insurance ($200-500) covering complications, trip cancellation, and emergency evacuation.